wstn2010/react-terminal/README.md

 | `theme` | Theme of the terminal | "light"
 | `themes` | Themes object to supply custom themes | null
 | `defaultHandler` | Default handler to be used (if provided) when no commands match.
 Useful when you don't know list of commands beforehand/want to send them to server for handling. | null
+| `completionHandler` | Completion handler to be used (if provided) when 'tab' is pressed.
+The handler takes the entire input string and returns a list of candidates.
+If there is only one candidate, completion processing is performed.
+If there are two or more candidates, the candidates are displayed below the command line. | null

 ## In-built commands
 | command | description |